-But I remember the first time I heard Bill Bright, founder of Campus Crusade for Christ, talk about telling others about Christ.
+But I remember the first time I heard Bill Bright, founder of Cru, talk about telling others about Christ.
 He told stories about leading a taxicab driver to Christ, meeting someone on an elevator and sharing the Good News, and of meeting someone in the grocery store and giving them the Four Spiritual Laws booklet that explained how to receive Christ.

 The number of people he spoke to amazed me, but more amazing was the ease with which he presented his beliefs.

 I discovered a pattern that he often used.
 He asked two questions.

 Bill Bright would meet a perfect stranger, ask their name and other get-to-know-you information, then he would ask, "Where are you spiritually?"

 When the stranger told Bill his or her religious beliefs or lack thereof, Bill would often ask, "Have you heard the wonderful news about the gospel of Jesus Christ?"

 These two questions seemed so simple, so unthreatening, so easy to answer.

 Learning ways to include evangelism in your daily life.

 "It shouldn’t surprise you that people hold onto their beliefs and ideologies strongly.
 I know this because it’s exactly what I do."